 Discount rate - The discount rate used to measure the total OPEB liability was 7.10%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and the employer contributions will be made at statutorily required rates.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The projection of cash flows used to determine the discount rate was performed in accordance with GASB 75.
+The projection's basis was an actuarial valuation performed as of June 30, 2022.
+Other assumptions are listed in the TRS CAFR and in the RSI.
+Based on those assumptions, the OPEB plan's fiduciary net position was not projected to be depleted.